 Jakel / Jäkel / Jeckel (Balzer)

 Johann Heinrich Jakel, son of Johann Jacob & Catharina Jäckel, was born 1 April 1722 in Dauernheim.
-He married in Düdelsheim on 27 January 1746 to Johanna Catharina Est(h)er, daughter of Johann Heinrich Burbach.
-She had been born 21 August 1718.
+He married in Düdelsheim on 27 January 1746 to Johanna Catharina Est(h)er Burbach, daughter of Johann Heinrich Burbach.
+She had been born in Düdelsheim on 21 August 1718.